The MakuluLinux Flash distro is splashy and fast with a spiffy new look and new features.

 The Gnome Software Center has detailed descriptions and reviews.
 It has a smart-looking interface.
 The Mint Software Center provides similar features with a different look.
 It is a bit slower to respond but otherwise works fine.
 The Synaptic Package Manager has a less user-friendly interface that serves the needs of more advanced users.

 My suggestion: Select the Gnome option.
-You can launch the Synaptic Package Manager any time from the menus as a backup or supplemental software repository.
+You can launch the Synaptic Package Manager at any time from the menus as a backup or supplemental software repository.

 A related system software tool is the MakuluLinux Toolbox.
 It is a quick-access directory of handy sources all in one panel.
 Use it to manage drivers and system updates easily.

-Launch access to Makulu forums, chat room and Wiki for help in using MakuluLinux.
-You easily can set up a firewall and manage other helpful functions.
+Launch access to Makulu forums, chat room, and Wiki for help in using MakuluLinux.
+You can easily set up a firewall and manage other helpful functions.